 - As an example of the media climate at the time, when the shuttle Challenger blew up in 1986, only fledgling CNN covered the launch and the ensuing story in the hours after the explosion.
 No other network covered it until later in the day.
 Most of the people who heard the news first were kids watching the launch at school.

-- Reagan was the first president many Gen X-ers and Gen Y-ers remember - and a lot of their memories may have had to do with his speech following the Challenger disaster.
-Generation X and Y are more likely to remember his warm, grandfatherly-like tones than his politics.
+- Reagan was the first president many Gen X-ers and Gen Y-ers remember, and a lot of their memories may have been formed during the Challenger disaster.
+Generations X and Y are more likely to remember his warm, grandfatherly tones from that speech than his politics.

 - He followed the Carter years of stagnant economic conditions and fuel shortages, and changed the tone from one of "Americans must sacrifice" to "no American should sacrifice."
 While that was a soothing thought, it's a dubious proposition.

 Here are three issues that Ronald Reagan did not handle well as president, and would have been roundly criticized for by today's media.

-What do Lebanon, Iran and anti-communist anti-Sandanista rebels in Nicaragua have in common?
-This mess, that came to light in Reagan's second term in 1986.
+What do Lebanon, Iran, and anti-communist anti-Sandanista rebels in Nicaragua have in common?
+This mess that came to light during Reagan's second term in 1986.

 2. Arms for Hostages

-When seven Americans were taken hostage and held in Lebanon by Iranians from the Army of the Guardians of the Islamic Revolution, the Reagan administration hatched a plan.
-Israel would ship weapons to Iran, then the United States would then resupply Israel and take the money.
+When seven Americans were taken hostage and held in Lebanon by Iranians from the Army of the Guardians of the Islamic Revolution, the Reagan administration hatched a plan: Israel would ship weapons to Iran, then the United States would resupply Israel and take the money.
 In return, Iran would release the hostages.

 The US didn't want to give the arms directly to Iran at first, because it was a state sponsor of terrorism, but later in the game, the arms sales were direct.
 Did the Revolutionary Guard release the hostages?
 No. They released two and kidnapped more, and the US sent Iran more and more weapons.